gitacoco/gitacoco/README.md

 # Hi, I'm Zhibang Jiang

 Designer and builder based in San Jose.

-I care about ideas, experiences, and software that makes a difference.
 My work sits around interaction design, AI-assisted tools, creative technology, and practical systems that turn messy questions into something people can use.

 ## What I'm working on